marcohern/car-dealer/README.md

 ### Do slugs need context?

-Short answer: it is up to you, to add as much context as you want.
+**Short answer**: it is up to you to add as much context as you want.

-Long answer: In this example (CarDealer), the context of each of the slugs for each car requires you to know that these are cars.
+**Long answer**: In this example (CarDealer), the context of each of the slugs for each car requires you to know that these are cars.
 In other words, if you read a slug without knowing that it is a car, you may not know what it is refering to.
 It sounds like a car, but it also could be a toy, or a lego set.
 But this is fine, since we can add more context when we use the slug in a url.

 For example, can you guess what this fake url is refering to, just by reading it?